ome/ngff/rfc/1/index.md

 ## Implementation

-This description of the RFC process will refer frequently to the [visual diagram][15] Readers may want to familiar themselves with it at this point.
+This description of the RFC process will refer frequently to the [visual diagram][16] Readers may want to familiarize themselves with it at this point.
 Identifiers such as "D1", "R2", "S3", refer to steps in that diagram.

 ### Legend